-The 2021 Al Neuharth Free Spirit and Journalism Conference is planned for June 21-24 and, due to the COVID-19 virus pandemic, will not be taking place in person in Washington, D.C.
-Selected students will participate in an online conference instead.
+The 2021 Al Neuharth Free Spirit and Journalism Conference is planned for June 21-24 and, due to the COVID-19 virus pandemic, selected students will participate in a virtual online conference, instead of in Washington, D.C.

 |How to Apply|